Chemistry Exam Scanning Guidelines

-The following guidelines apply to scanning exams in Chemistry courses.
-Some exams must be scanned because we need them for periodic assessment of our program.
-Other exams do not have to be scanned but scanning in many cases makes the logistics of the exam distribution much easier and minimizes cheating.
-It is up to the instructor to determine whether the exams should be scanned or not.
-If you are not sure whether your exam should be scanned or not please consult the Vice-Chair for Undergraduate Curriculum or the Student Affairs Manager.
+The following guidelines apply to archiving exams for Chemistry courses.
+Graded final exams for certain required courses in the chemistry major must be scanned and saved as PDF files because we need them for periodic assessment of our program.
+Other exams do not have to be scanned unless scanning is needed for pedagogical or logistical reasons.
+If you are not sure whether your exams should be scanned please consult the Department’s Undergraduate Program Coordinator (Tatum Power).

-- If you scan the exam, keep the number of pages in your exam small to save on scanning costs.
+- If you scan the exam using Rapid Returns scanning services, keep the number of pages in your exam small to save on scanning costs.
 For example, you may want to ask your graders to remove supporting pages (periodic table, formula pages, etc.) from the exam during grading.
+Download and keep a copy of the ZIP file from Rapid Returns following instructions in their e-mail.

-Must always be scanned (needed for WASC assessment):
+Must always be scanned and saved as PDF files (needed for WASC assessment):

-- Final Exam for the General Chemistry lectures: Chem M2A and M2B
+- Final Exam for the General Chemistry lectures: Chem M2A, M2B, M2C

 - Final Exam for the Organic Chemistry lectures: Chem 51A, 51B, 51C